 Email verification assists in cleaning or “scrubbing” email lists in order to increase email deliverability and engagement rates.
 Verification is the process of identifying valid, invalid, and unknown email addresses.

 A variety of digital email verification tools, including Mirabel Technologies’ Clean Your Lists tool, automatically check that an email address is valid.
 It does so through a series of checkpoints, including accounting for a valid local address, live domain, “@” symbol, and proper domain identifier.

-If you’d rather use a more traditional email verification strategy, Clean Email suggests additional ways on how to find out if an email is valid:
+If you’d rather use a more traditional email verification strategy, there are additional ways to find out if an email is valid:

 - Send a test email to the address.
-If you encounter an invalid or unknown email address, you will receive the following notices: “Message not Delivered” or “Address Not Found,” depending on the inbox provider and/or email delivery tool.
+If you encounter an invalid or unknown email address, you will receive a notice such as “Message not Delivered” or “Address Not Found,” depending on the inbox provider and/or email delivery tool.

 - Look up the email’s IP Address.
 Locate an email’s IP address by viewing an email address’ source, under “Received From.”
 Once you identify the IP address, search for its geolocation and determine if it is from a legitimate source.

 Email verification tools, like Clean Your Lists, offer important features to perform bulk email list cleaning and timely validation.
 Through verifying email addresses, email verification tools help scrub lists, keep your sender reputation high, and increase email deliverability up to 99 percent.

 When to Clean Your Email List